A3 road (Ethiopia): History

 The A3 road was initially constructed in the early 20th century and underwent significant improvements between 1936 and 1940 during Italian administration, becoming one of Ethiopia's primary roads.
 Historically, Gondar held importance as a regional center in northwestern Ethiopia, despite its modest size.
 In the 20th century, the road saw limited upgrades, with a notable exception being the opening of the first modern Blue Nile bridge in Bahir Dar in 1961.
 On September 10, 2008, a new Blue Nile Bridge was inaugurated, replacing an older structure and marking a milestone as East Africa's first cable-stayed bridge.
-This upgrade enhanced the road's infrastructure and connectivity.

 Before, A3 was the name given, which was according to some sources extended up to Adwa near Eritrean border.
 However, in around 2013, a new road numbering system was introduced and it made that the A3 designation terminate at Gondar while what was left was re-numbered as B30.
-In Bahir Dar on May 12, 2024, a double cable-stayed bridge over the Nile River was opened marking significant infrastructural upgrade works.
-Henceforth this bridge comprises 2x3 lanes thus enhancing road capacity as well as connectivity.
+In Bahir Dar on May 12, 2024, a double cable-stayed bridge over the Nile River was opened.